ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     Array.unsafe_set arr i (Random.State.float states.(d) 100. ))
 ```

-We have created `num_domains` different Random States, each to be used by a different Domain.
-This might come across as a hack, but if those hacks help us to achieve better performance, there is no harm in using them, as long as the correctness is intact.
+We have created `num_domains` different Random States, each to be used by a
+different Domain.
+Having a separate Random state per domain reduces shared state
+amongst the domains thereby reducing contention, i.e. domains  are no longer
+racing to access the same value.

 We shall run this on multiple cores.